 Yes, in most cases.
 As researchers plan the transition away from face-to-face procedures, it is important to update participants about changes to the study, no matter the cause.
 Our office has created a template that will assist you in updating your informed consent process/documentation related to COVID-19 or any other changes you are making in light of the virus.
 Prior to sending the new document to your participants, please take care to file the new document as an amendment to your protocol along with any other procedural changes.

 Do I need to report to the IRB if a participant or member of the study staff tests positive for COVID-19 and/or is hospitalized or dies as a result?

 In some cases, yes.
 If a participant becomes sick, is hospitalized, or dies as a result of COVID-19 and that is likely to be related to the research, you must report an Unanticipated Adverse Event within 24 hours of being notified of the hospitalization or death.
-If a member of the study team tests positive for COVID-19, it would be beneficial for the USU community (though not required) for you to notify USU’s COVID-19 Response Team.
+If a member of the study team tests positive for COVID-19, it would be beneficial for the USU community (though not required) for you to complete the COVID-19 Questionnaire.
 If you or a member of your research team came into contact with research participants after likely acquiring COVID-19, please notify the IRB as soon as possible of the contact.

 I do not need to change any of my procedures to comply with the stoppage.
 Are there other things I should be considering regarding my approved protocols?